 ABOUT BRAYO BRYANS

-My passion for using the arts as a tool of advocacy in the fight for recognition and acceptance and well-being of the LGBT community in Uganda led to the composition of the Kuchu Anthem which is now a Ugandan LGBT movement song that was sung and performed alongside the TUK group.
-This was also a song off my first album and was dedicated to the LGBT movement called “My Pride”.
+His passion for using the arts as a tool of advocacy in the fight for recognition and acceptance and well-being of the LGBT community in Uganda led to the composition of the Kuchu Anthem which is now a Ugandan LGBT movement song that was sung and performed alongside the TUK group.
+This was also a song off his album and was dedicated to the LGBT movement called “My Pride”.

-In 2012, I experienced a traumatic moment.
-I organized an album launch party and a play performance with TUK at the National Theatre in Kampala, which was raided and shut down by the Ugandan police.
+In 2012, Brayo experienced a traumatic moment while organizing an album launch party and a play performance with TUK at the National Theatre in Kampala, which was raided and shut down by the Ugandan police.

-This was traumatic for the members of TUK and most of them ended up fleeing the country for safety after being outed through media which led to the demise of the group.
-It was a very depressing period for me.
+This was traumatic for the members of TUK and most of them ended up fleeing the country for safety after being “outed” through media which led to the demise of the group.

-In 2019, with the help of Rainbow Railroad, I had to flee my country and seek refuge in Canada away from persecution in my home country.
-Uprooting myself with nothing but a backpack of worn-out clothes, my music and my voice, was the hardest thing I’ve ever done, but I look forward to what the future holds for me.
+In 2019, with the help of Rainbow Railroad, Brayo had to flee my country and seek refuge in Canada away from persecution in my home country.
+Uprooting himself with nothing but a backpack of worn-out clothes, his music and his voice, was the hardest thing he has ever done.

 “Music has always been my refuge, therapy, healer and escape.
 When I sing I find myself being transported away from a world full of hate to a peaceful universe where love leads, all my stress and depression go away and all I feel is serenity and peace.”